What to Consider When Serving Tacos

-There are lots of things you’ll want to take into consideration before hiring a taco catering company.
-Here are our top 7 tips for hiring a taco caterer:
+There are lots of things you’ll want to take into consideration before hiring a taco company.
+Here are our top 7 tips for hiring a local company:

 1) How many people you plan to feed